• Skip to primary navigation

 Instructions

-3. Mash bananas well and measure to equal 2 cups.
-(I mash mine directly in my 2-cup measuring cup.
+• Mash bananas well and measure to equal 2 cups.
+(I mash mine directly into my 2-cup measuring cup.
 Any extra banana pieces go into the freezer for this delicious Banana Carob Smoothie.)
 Stir into almond butter mixture.

 Notes